Today we celebrate System Administrator Appreciation Day!

 How to celebrate System Administrator Appreciation Day?

-Some geek and Internet culture businesses like ThinkGeek or O’Reilly Media honor this day with special product offers, giveaways, or contests, which purpose is to increase the awareness of the system administrators profession among the Internet community.
+Some geek and Internet culture businesses like ThinkGeek or O’Reilly Media honor this day with special product offers, giveaways, or contests, which purpose is to increase the awareness of the system administrator profession among the Internet community.

-• custom funny t-shirts celebrating your SysAdmin personality
+• funny custom t-shirts celebrating your SysAdmin personality

 • send them a folk song dedicated to their hard work

-• write them a heart-melting card, along with balloons and confetti to sparkle their office space
+• write them a heart-melting card, along with balloons and confetti, to sparkle their office space

 Show that you truly appreciate the hard work and dedication of your System Administrators by making sure they know how outstanding their work is.
 When the systems and technology in your company work smoothly, be sure to let your sysadmin know.
 Because they certainly hear about it when they don’t.